JasonBBelcher/xalpheric-neocities-kb/README.md

 ### Context Loading Strategy
 - Start with `architecture/system-overview.md` for general understanding
-- Use feature-specific documents for targeted questions
+- Use `features/content-management.md` and `features/gallery-system.md` for feature-specific questions
-- Reference deployment documents for CI/CD and build processes
+- Reference `deployment/deployment-strategy.md` for CI/CD and build processes
-- Consult workflow documents for user journey understanding
+- Consult `workflows/development-workflow.md` for user journey understanding
+- Check `media-processing/` documents for photo and video processing workflows
+- Use `AI-CONTEXT-PROMPT.md` for optimal AI assistant interaction

 ## Quick Reference